Terralego/opp-back/README.md

 $ docker-compose exec django /code/venv/bin/python3 /code/src/manage.py createsuperuser
 ```

+Then you must define your site domain and display name in the django admin.

+And set the `SITE_ID` variable in your settings.

 Your instance is now up and running.

 To test it you can execute: